AdrienFabre/CV/README.md

 ### Team Player - Excellent Communicator

-As a software developer, being a Team Player and an Excellent Communicator helped me to work effectively in groups and embody the Agile values.
+Being a Team Player and an Excellent Communicator helped me to work effectively in groups and embody the Agile values.

 Working as a project buyer of electronic components at [Schneider Electric](https://www.schneider-electric.co.uk/en/), I was involved in a team in the R&D center, our goal was to standardize electronic components and blueprints in order to reduce costs and increase agility.
 My first objective was to build a tool that enables each stakeholder to access the relevant data from different sources for each component or module.
 The second objective was to convince everyone to use it.
 I met each stakeholder and gathered the relevant data.
 Thanks to those successful collaborations I created a tool that simplified and fastened a complex decision-making process as well as reduced the number of references was reduced.

 - Feedback - Sherif Shendidy - Student at Makers - Collaborated on the final project: "You were also a great team player, with great sense of humor and ability engage in a focused fruitful conversation to solve problems and plan for the works ahead of us."

 ### Fast Learner - Adaptive

-As a software developer, being a Fast Leaner and Adaptative helped me to deeply understand new languages and how entire stacks work together.
+Being a Fast Leaner and Adaptative helped me to deeply understand new languages and how entire stacks work together.

 I went to live in Russia as part of my business studies.
 When I arrived, I knew only the alphabet, I was determined to have a work experience there, so I seized all opportunities to improve my language skills and to understand the culture, I took additional courses, I offered a lot of language exchanges and I went to plenty of meetups.
 I impressed the locals, I grew my network and I got a working experience at [Schneider Electric](https://www.schneider-electric.co.uk/en/) in marketing.

 - Feedback - Michael Graham, Sales Expert, MJB Graham Founder, Director of Entrepreneurship at Genisys (Charity): “Adrien has an incredible work ethic blended with a great student mentality.
 During his time at MJB he proved himself to be a fast learner and demonstrated a willingness to continuously go the extra mile to generate results."

 ### Thrives Under Pressure - Resourceful

-As a software developer, Thriving under Pressure and being Resourceful helps to prioritize and maintain an Agile pace.
+Thriving under Pressure and being Resourceful helps to prioritize and maintain an Agile pace.

 - Feedback - Mursal Hedayat, CEO at [Chatterbox](https://www.chatterbox.io/), FounderForbes 30 Under 30 Social Entrepreneur:
 “It was a delightful working with Adrien.
 He produced a highly engaging and well attended MakeSense workshop for Chatterbox in very little time.
 He was very attentive to our needs and delivered outputs that far exceeded our expectations.”